Skip to main content

 FlagMeaning

---fullRemove all Bitloops-managed artefacts, including legacy locations
+--fullRemove all Bitloops-managed artefacts, including repository-local cleanup

 --binariesRemove recognised bitloops binaries